GoogleChromeLabs/extension-manifest-converter/README.md

 This tool does not:

-* update any service worker code that relies on a DOM
+* update any service worker code that relies on the DOM.

 ## Installation

-To use this tool, you'll need to set it up by following the steps below.
+To use this tool, follow the steps below.

 1. Make sure Python 3 is installed.